randaller/llama-chat/README.md

 OUTPUT_DIR = './trained'
 ```

-Then run the training, then after a long-long time, use something like this as prompt for LLaMA to generate SD prompts:
+Then run the training, then after a long-long time, use something like this as prompt for LLaMA to generate SD prompts examples:

 ```
 batch = tokenizer("A portrait of a beautiful girl, ", return_tensors="pt")